OT VIII: Original version

-Forgery allegations and admission of authenticity

 The Church of Scientology sued Steven Fishman for copyright infringement of the OT VIII materials.
 Since infringement only exists if the document is authentic, their lawsuit unintentionally established the authenticity of the material.
 They dropped the suit afterwards and claimed they were forgeries.
 Despite efforts to prevent others from seeing the publicly available court documents, they were eventually posted to the internet by Scientology critic, Arnie Lerma, in August 1995.
 Church of Scientology lawyers asserted again that the Fishman OT VIII documents posted by Lerma are forgeries, yet they sued to have them taken down during the copyright battle over Lerma's web pages.
 The Church of Scientology's attorney, Kendrick Moxon, identified the "Antichrist" document as copyrighted material, establishing their authenticity.
 George White, a public Scientologist who had received OT VIII in the summer of 1988, also asserts the document is authentic (and states that the course cost him US$28,000 at the time).
 Frank Oliver, a former operative with Scientology's Office of Special Affairs, reports having discovered the document in the church's archives.
 Lawrence Wollersheim, a notable defector, claims they are genuine: "Two sets of defectors, at different times in different parts of the world, came out with those documents", he says.
 "I've been working with defectors for fifteen years.
 I have never dealt with anyone as afraid of having their identity revealed as the people who came out and verified those documents."

-Current version used by the church
+Revised version

 On March 24, 2008, WikiLeaks obtained and placed the complete set of OT levels on their site, including the current "revised" version of OT VIII not previously publicly available.
 The Church of Scientology again verified the authenticity of these documents when they threatened legal action for copyright infringement if they were not removed.
 WikiLeaks refused, thus making all 612 pages of the OT materials that many Scientologists spent hundreds of thousands of dollars to see through the church available for free.
 The year prior, the church launched "The Basics" program to sell "revised" versions of Hubbard's books to parishioners, which were identical to the originals except for changes in punctuation.
 Parishioners were encouraged to purchase the same books repeatedly, which resembles how the church encouraged retaking the same OT courses before WikiLeaks made the OT materials available for free.